October Health – 2025 Report

 35-44 Demographic in United Kingdom

-The leading cause of stress in the 35-44 age group in the United Kingdom is typically work-related pressure, including job demands, workload, and job security concerns.
-Balancing career responsibilities with family and financial commitments also contributes significantly to stress in this demographic.
-For workplace support, companies can consider offering targeted mental health resources like October’s digital group sessions to help employees manage stress effectively.
+The leading cause of stress for the 35-44 age group in the United Kingdom is typically work-related pressures, including job security, workload, and work-life balance challenges.
+Financial concerns and family responsibilities, such as childcare and caring for elderly relatives, also significantly contribute to stress in this demographic.
+Offering workplace mental health support, such as October's digital group sessions and assessments, can help organisations address these stressors effectively.

 How mental health affects the 35-44 demographic differently